 b) Tax Invoice – bypasses the Committed values and directly reduces your stock levels.
 You might use a Tax Invoice type when you have immediate stock on hand to ship out for example.

-- Quickly Finding Data - You can quickly get to data by doing some simple searches in Jump, which is the universal search bar in Saasu.
+- Quickly Finding Data – You can quickly get to data by doing a simple Search in Saasu..
 This means if you are on the phone to a customer, you can quickly bring up their transactions.
 Or if you want to search for any invoice, contact or item you can do so within the same screen!

 2. Data Migration